Publications online and in print:

 Loren GOODMAN is Associate Professor of Creative Writing and English Literature at Yonsei University/Underwood International College in Seoul, South Korea and Pacific Correspondent for The Best American Poetry Web Blog.
 He won a Yale Series of Younger Poets Award, selected by W. S. Merwin, for his poetry book "Famous Americans," and is also the author of the poetry chapbooks"Suppository Writing" and "New Products ".

-Jane JORITZ-NAKAGAWA is the author of seven volumes of poetry, most recently "Invisible City" (White Sky Ebooks, USA).
+Jane JORITZ-NAKAGAWA (janenakagawa at yahoo dot com/) is the author of seven volumes of poetry, most recently "Invisible City" (White Sky Ebooks, USA).
 Other 2012 publications include two chapbooks with quarter aft "er press (USA), "flux of measure" and "season of flux," and a poetry broadside, "blank notes," with Country Valley Press (USA).
 She currently divides her time between Shizuoka and Nagano prefectures.

 Kiyoko OGAWA is a poet, translator and essayist, writing monthly essays on world literature for "Saku."
 She has published five English and three Japanese books of poetry, as well as an academic monograph on T.S.Eliot.
 Her work has been included in anthologies and journals such as "other side river," "Sunrise from Blue Thunder, "Prairie Schooner," and others.